jameshawkins26/WIoTFinal/peripheral/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a smartphone or tablet.
+The sample also requires a smartphone or tablet with NFC Tools application (or equivalent).

 Overview
 ********

-When the sample starts, it initializes the NFC tag and generates an NDEF message with three text records that contain the text "Hello World!" in three languages.
+When the sample starts, it initializes the NFC tag and loads the NDEF message from the file in flash memory.
+If the NDEF message file does not exist, a default message is generated.
+It is a URI message with a URI record containing the URL "nordicsemi.com".
-Then it sets up the NFC library to use the generated message and sense the external NFC field.
+The sample then sets up the NFC library for the Type 4 Tag platform, which uses the NDEF message and senses the external NFC field.

-The only events handled by the application are the NFC events.
+The library works in Read-Write emulation mode.
+In this mode, procedures for reading and updating an NDEF message are handled internally by the NFC library.
+Any changes to the NDEF message update the NDEF message file stored in flash memory.

 User interface
 **************

 LED 1:
    Indicates if an NFC field is present.
+LED 2:
+   Indicates that the NDEF message was updated.
+LED 4:
+   Indicates that the NDEF message was read.

+Button 1:
+   Press during startup to restore the default NDEF message.

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/nfc/record_text`
+.. |sample path| replace:: :file:`samples/nfc/writable_ndef_msg`

 .. include:: /includes/build_and_run_ns.txt